 Ever dreamed of watching the rising sun while sitting along the bowl at Delicate Arch?
 Or what about conquering one of the greatest hikes, Angels Landing, at Zion National Park?
-With this epic road trip that I am going to lay out, all of those dreams will become realities!
+With this epic Utah National Park Road Trip Guide, I am going to help you make those dreams a reality!
 Not only will I tell you all about the Mighty Five, the nickname for Utahs’ National Parks, but I’ll also give you some recommendations about hidden gems and worthy stops along the way!

 Most people will either fly into Salt Lake City or Las Vegas.
 Either one works fine.
 If you want to save time you could fly into one airport and out of the other.
 Just be aware that most car rental companies do charge more if you don’t drop the vehicle off at the same location you rented it at.